magosil86/getmstatistic/cran-comments.md

-## Resubmission
+## Release summary

-This is a resubmission.
-In this version I have:
+This is a minor release

-* Exported the draw_table function so that it is available when
+* Exported the draw_table function to allow running of \donttest examples.

-  \donttest examples are run.
+* Generating plots has been made optional to provide more flexibility

+* Plots generated when testing examples are saved in a temporary directory

 ## Test environments